Prayut softens tone as rallies spread nationwide

 "Release our brothers," one student banner hung outside the school read.

-Several hundred students attended a rally at Chiang Mai University that was still underway at 9.45pm on Sunday.
+Several hundred students attended a rally at Chiang Mai University that was still underway at 10.15pm on Sunday.
+Speakers onstage said if the student protest leaders previously arrested in Bangkok were not released by Tuesday, students would block Huay Kaew Road from the university entrance to the Maya shopping mall at the Rin Kham intersection with the superhighway,

 Several hundred students attend a rally at Chiang Mai University on Sunday night.
 (Photo by Phitchayapha Naitung)